openthread/openthread/src/cli/README.md

 This command will reset the mapping table in the translator (if NAT64 translator is enabled in the build).

-This command is only available when device enables NAT64 translator.
+This command is only available when device enables NAT64 translator or NAT64 prefix manager.

 ```bash
 > nat64 disable